Olexify/KillAdobe/README.md

 ## 🚀 Running at Windows startup

-If you want this script to run automatically when Windows starts:
+If you want this script to run automatically when Windows starts, think about it instead:

 ### 1. Disable Adobe startup (recommended)
 You can do this via: